“Because my boss was a short-sighted sociopath!” might need a little work.

 “I love my current role and my boss, but the company structure just doesn't allow me to take on new responsibilities.”

 What about looking for a higher paycheck?
-It’s a valid reason but tread carefully.
-Here’s a way to frame this reason if it must be addressed head-on:
+It's a valid and good reason but tread carefully.
+Here's a way to frame this reason if it must be addressed head-on:

 “I am motivated by many factors.
 Client satisfaction and approval from my boss are two of them.
 Compensation is also important because it's a reflection of the value I deliver to the company and its clients.
 I appreciate the opportunity to do my best work and to celebrate the moments when I've surpassed my goals.”